Chocolate Gnome Cupcakes

 8. Pour batter evenly into prepared pans.
 Gently tap pans on the counter a couple times to get some of the bubbles out.

-9. Bake for 20-25 minutes if using three pans or 15-18 minutes if using four pans, until a toothpick inserted in the middle comes out with some moist crumbs but no raw batter.
-Always check cakes a little early, as oven time can vary.
-If not using a convection oven, rotate cakes halfway through.
+9. Bake for 15-18 minutes, until a toothpick inserted in the middle comes out with some moist crumbs but no raw batter.
+Always check cupcakes a little early, as oven time can vary.
+If not using a convection oven, rotate cupcakes halfway through.

 10. Cool in pans 5-10 minutes then remove to a cooling rack until completely cooled.